pjj/Emacs-nsh/README.md

-# nsh -- named bash shells
+# nsh -- named bash shells in Emacs

 Learn to M-x nsh in Emacs buffers and there is no going back to terminals!